 It is no coincidence that the most common proposal for a date, which marks the beginning of a new relationship, a new friendship or just a new social contact, is the question "Do you want to go for a coffee?"

 For this reason, coffee may have taken root so deeply in the daily life of Greeks, beyond its taste and caffeine properties: it is a cohesive element for bringing company together, an occasion for socialisation and the cheapest, easiest form of entertainment.

 The Invention of the Frappé

 In the late 1950s, instant coffee arrived in Greece.
 Then, during the Thessaloniki International Fair of 1957 a Nestlé professional mixed instant coffee with cold water, ice cubes, sugar and milk and invented the frappé.

 The frappé quickly became the new favourite drink of the young Greek generation and did not leave its throne up until the end of the 1990s.
 Its invention gave inspiration for other drinks that have become popular worldwide such as the Frappuccino.

 Although the introduction of espresso in Greece took place as early as the 1950s, it wasn’t until the 1990s that drinks such as the espresso and the cappuccino became popular with the general public.

-Two Greek variations, Freddo Espresso and Freddo Cappuccino, which combined the rich taste of espresso with the Greeks’ need for iced, refreshing drinks, lead to the marginalisation of frappé, and the almost universal adoption of espresso.
+Two Greek variations, the Freddo Espresso and Freddo Cappuccino, which combined the rich taste of espresso with the Greeks’ need for iced, refreshing drinks, led to the decline of frappé, and the almost universal adoption of espresso.